 Economic Instability and Inflation

 Inflation and the economic outlook are leading to food shortages, by pushing up the cost of production.
-Costs of producing food are rising because of the rising cost of fuel, labour and fertilisers and pesticides.
+Costs of producing food are rising because of the rising cost of fuel, labor, fertilizers, and pesticides.
 Inflation also diminishes the purchasing power of consumers and this makes it difficult for people to pay for basic foods.
-And as production costs increase and the price is increasing, consumers cannot afford to buy or pay for their everyday grocery goods which means that they are feeling food insecure and this is affecting consumers all over the world.
+This means that they are feeling food insecure and this is affecting consumers all over the world.

 What Foods Will Be Short in 2024?